A step by step first exposure to

 49.S: How can that be?

-50.G: Because without the Atman, neither the mind nor the intellect has
+50.G: Because without the Atman, neither the mind nor the

 any locus standi.